jonascarpay/apecs/README.md

 Run `stack build && stack exec constraints` for a demonstration.

-phycs is almost feature-complete, expect a proper tutorial, documentation, and a name change to something boring like apecs-physics.
 Feel free to create an issue or PR for suggestions/questions/requests/critiques/spelling fixes/etc.
-See [TODO.md](https://github.com/jonascarpay/phycs/blob/master/TODO.md) for suggestions if you want to help out with the code.
+See [TODO.md](https://github.com/jonascarpay/apecs-physics/blob/master/TODO.md) for suggestions if you want to help out with the code.